retoaccess1/RetoSwap-App/README.md

 ## Contribute
 If you are not a developer but would like to contribute you can do so by testing the app and reporting bugs <a href="https://github.com/atsamd21/Haveno-app/issues" target="_blank">here</a>.

+Make sure to include the make and model of the device as well as android version.

 ## Donate
 ```